Release body gases

 Only when an excessive amount of this gas is released into the atmosphere do experts speak of flatulence.
 Or of meteorism, a bulging bloated belly that also makes rumbling, gurgling sounds.
 Both can have a strong negative impact on our well-being, especially if they occur after practically every meal.

 One reason for these conditions could be a dysfunction like irritable bowel syndrome.
-Or intolerances to gluten or certain sugar compounds such as fructose or sorbitol.
+Others may include gluten intolerance (coeliac disease) or an intolerance to certain sugar compounds such as fructose or sorbitol (fructose intolerance).
 These are substances that end up undigested in the large intestine where they are fermented by bacteria.
 The reactions incurred include cramps and bloatedness – plus excessive intestinal gas.
 Sufferers may find the new FODMAP concept of help.
 This is used by nutrition experts to identify the triggers that are responsible and suggest more digestible foods.

 Another aspect is the fact that our digestive capacity often decreases over the course of a lifetime, which can mean that too little of the enzyme that digests milk sugar (lactose) is produced.
 Whether someone suffers from lactose intolerance can be tested by means of a hydrogen breath test.
 If this is the case, sufferers are often advised to avoid milk and only eat more digestible dairy products such as yoghurt or cheese.

 When to see a doctor?